 Then social media marketing took over as businesses discovered the value of free exposure on Facebook and Twitter.
 The results were faster and it was no harder than SEO.

-Now it’s 2018.
-Organic reach on social media is a shadow of its former self.
+2018 2023.
+Organic reach on social media is still a shadow of its former self.
 Advertising costs on the major networks (AdWords and Facebook) are doubling every year.
 And AI chatbots are loudly heralding the return of the king: search is back – and this time, it’s smarter!

 If your marketing strategy is getting more complicated and expensive every month, it’s time to re-discover the value of organic search traffic.